 Diana obtained her Bachelor’s degree in Biochemistry at the University of Halle-Wittenberg and her Master’s degree in Molecular Life Sciences at the University of Jena.
 During her master’s thesis in Alessandro Ori’s lab, she studied the impact of the proteasome inhibition on the ubiquitin profile of iPSC-derived human neurons (iNeurons) using liquid chromatography linked mass spectrometry (LC-MS).
 Diana joined Marlen Knobloch’s lab in November 2022 as a PhD student and is currently investigating the role of LDs in cellular identity.

-Alicia Rey, Research Intern
+Alicia Rey, PhD-student

 Former Lab members